SiddMajum1993/GitUserListApp/README.md

 Then run `npm start` to start the application.
 The application should start at `localhost:3000` by default.

 Login: By default you can login with `username: admin password: admin`.
 However you can also register as a new user through the below link provided in the login screen.

+**Note: The app uses the git users api for the list of users data.

 The list page opens on successful login.
 The list page has the following options.

 Sort: sorts the list in ascending order off name.
 (Case sensitive, capital case gets higher priority)**needs work.